Keong Sim

 Keong Sim is an American actor.
 He portrayed Dr. Sung Park in the TNT medical drama Monday Mornings and Pastor Wayne in the Netflix series Dead to Me.
-He currently is living in Los Angeles.
+He is currently living in Los Angeles.

 Early life

 Keong Sim was born in South Vietnam to South Korean parents, but moved to the United States when he was 4 years old.

 Career

 Keong is a comedy mentor of Laughter for a Change and has acted in numerous television, film and stage productions.

 In addition to his skills as an improvisational theater actor and teacher, Keong has worked at The Public Theater in New York City, and the Steppenwolf Theater in his hometown, as well as around the globe, in places such as Canada, Cuba, England and the Czech Republic.
 Keong has worked extensively using improvisation techniques for corporate training seminars.